MICOP Board of Directors

 Community Outreach Specialist, California State University at Channel Islands

 Biography: Elizabeth was born and raised in Los Angeles, California.
 Her parents immigrated from Mexico and she is a 1st generation student.
-She completed her BA in Latin American Studies from UCLA and is a PhD candidate at the University of California Santa Barbara.
+She completed her BA in Latin American Studies from UCLA and recently recived her Doctor of Philosophy (PhD) at the University of California Santa Barbara.
 Her research centers on educational inequalities with a critical race theory focus.
-She is currently a lecturer at CSU Channel Islands.
+She is currently a lecturer at California State University Channel Islands (CSUCI).
 When she is not working, Elizabeth enjoys salsa dancing, live music, being outside and enjoying the sun.

 Affiliations listed for identification purpose only.
 Names listed in alphabetical order by last name post President, Treasurer, and Secretary roles.